isaaguilar/terraform-operator-website/content/docs/references/v0.14.0/_index.md

       value: summary
     - name: 'twitter:title'
       # ******************* Edit this value *******************
-      value: 'Terraform Operator API for version v0.12.0'
+      value: 'Terraform Operator API for version v0.14.0'
     - name: 'twitter:description'
       # ******************* Edit this value *******************
       value: |-
-        This doc is good for Terraform Operator release v0.12.0 and covers the resource apiVersion: <code>v1beta1</code>
+        This doc is good for Terraform Operator release v0.14.0 and covers the resource apiVersion: <code>v1beta1</code>
     - name: 'twitter:image'
       value: 'https://s3.amazonaws.com/classic.isaaguilar.com/tfo-logo-cir.png'

 layout: docs
 showJumpToSection: false
-weight: 1002 # Decrease this value by one when upgrading to new doc
+weight: 999 # Decrease this value by one when upgrading to new doc
-hidden: true
+aliases:
-subMenuHidden: true
+- /docs/references/latest
 ---

 <div class="note">
-This doc is good for Terraform Operator release v0.12.0 and covers the resource apiVersion: <code>v1beta1</code>
+This doc is good for Terraform Operator release v0.14.0 and covers the resource apiVersion: <code>v1beta1</code>
 </div>

 The following is a list of configurable parameters of the `Terraform` CRD.
 A brief description about each parameter will be defined here.
 Fore more in-depth details about the features, see [Core Concepts](../../architecture).